-Governance, Organisation, and Management Selection Recruitment and Facilitation Deliberation and • has the ability sampling and strategy. governance Facilitators, chairs, to alter the others involved in recruitment facilitation and delibe may be PMIMG (over with Model 1).
+Governance, Organisation, Selection and Facilitation and and Management Recruitment Deliberation assembly.

+Communities have the ability to Community-led governance Facilitators, chairs, and set the agenda, frame the has the ability to alter the others involved in the topic, and overall, control the sampling and recruitment facilitation and deliberation terms, organisation, and strategy. may be PMIMG (overlaps management of the citizens' with Model 1).